 How to Identify Nipple Confusion and How to Fix It

-Above all, see a lactation consultant to get support with your latch and approach to undoing the nipple confusion as well as to learn the proper and effective ways to use alternative feeding methods to the bottle (such as cups or spoons).
+Above all, see a lactation consultant to get support with your latch and approach “undoing the nipple confusion”.
+You’ll also want to learn the proper and effective ways to use alternative feeding methods to the bottle (such as cups or spoons) with an expert.

 Pacifiers and Nipple Confusion